codingaslu/Voice-Vision-Assistant-for-Blind/README.md

 ## 🏗️ System Architecture

-The system utilizes a simple multi-component architecture:
+The system utilizes an elegant multi-component architecture to process user inputs and generate helpful responses:

 ```mermaid
 graph TD